 We believe that celebrating with family and friends and having fun should not come at a cost to our planet.
 We also believe that being ethical should not compromise the standard of facilities offered.

 Therefore, when you book your stay here you can be confident that we are considering both these aspects all the time.
 With that in mind we re-invest available money into our nature reserve with wildflower field, wildlife pond and woodland surrounding the site to benefit wildlife and enhance the environment.
+Our two newest projects have been to enlarge the wildlife pond (which we believe has Great Crested Newts in) and to plant 600 native shrubs to provide a protective corridor and habitat across our fields to link Southwood and Westwood (neither of which we own).
 We also donate £50 per month to the World Wildlife Fund which is another way we are ‘putting something back’ on your behalf.